achrysaetos/pdf-summary-demo/README.md

 Super fast chat ui for summarizing pdf's using groq and nextjs.
 Deployed on Vercel: https://pdf-summary-demo.vercel.app/

+You can also view my demo recording walkthrough under `public/demo-recording.mp4`.

 ## How to run locally

 ```bash